ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 While protocols that use an explicit handshake to validate a Connection to a peer can be used for racing multiple establishment attempts in parallel, "unconnected" protocols such as raw UDP do not offer a way to validate the presence of a peer or the usability of a Connection without application feedback.
 An implementation should consider such a protocol stack to be established as soon as a local route to the peer endpoint is confirmed.

 However, if a peer is not reachable over the network using the unconnected protocol, or data cannot be exchanged for any other reason, the application may want to attempt using another candidate Protocol Stack.
 The implementation should maintain the list of other candidate Protocol Stacks that were eligible to use.
-In the case that the application signals that the initial Protocol Stack is failing for some reason and that another option should be attempted, the Connection can be updated to point to the next candidate Protocol Stack.
-This can be viewed as an application-driven form of Protocol Stack racing.

 ## Implementing listeners {#listen}